 To try to understand the cause of the problem we need to write a program to compute the function and analyze the results ourselves.
 We concentrate on the interval $[0, 1 \times 10^{-7}]$ and obtain the result as shown in the following graph.
-The MATLAB program, wackyPlot0.m
+The MATLAB program, wackyPlot0.m is available on the course website.
+This result is clearly also incorrect.
 The graph has a lot of prominent features and looks rather complicated.
-When we understand how real numbers are represented in a digital computer it turns out that we will be able to understand quantitatively every single feature exhibited in this graph.
+When we understand how real numbers are represented in a digital computer, it turns out that we will be able to understand quantitatively every single feature exhibited in this graph.